 We have a wealth of experience as Charlotte Collaborative Law Attorneys and can guide you through the entire legal process.
-Feel free to contact us if you have any questions or would like to schedule a consultation.
+Please contact us if you have any questions or would like to schedule a consultation.
 We are happy to provide more details on Collaborative Law below:

 - Collaborative law is a means of dispute resolution whereby the parties and their attorneys agree to work together to resolve the outstanding issues without involving or threatening adversarial litigation.